keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/pr-create/_index.md

 To create the actual PR that can be reviewed and eventually merged, go to the
 <https://github.com/keptn/lifecycle-toolkit> page.
-You should see a message with a box to click that opens a PR template that you can populate.
+You should see a yellow box that identifies your recent pushes.
+Click the `Compare & pull request` button in that box to open a PR template that you can populate.

 > **Note**
   The PR template can also be found at `.github/pull_request_template.md`.